Overview

 writing, not to purchase interval funds for the client’s account.

-workshops about general financial planning and investment advisory topics on an
+about general financial planning and investment advisory topics on an infrequent and

-infrequent and limited basis.
-The Registrant does not receive any form of compensation
+limited basis.
+The Registrant does not receive any form of compensation in exchange for

 Non-Discretionary Service Limitations.
 Clients that determine to engage the Registrant